Eastside walks:

 Walk along Main Street in Duvall and you’ll see a variety of artworks along the way.

-Kirkland: sculptures for the kid in us all
+Kirkland: Sculptures for the kid in us all

 Whimsical is the word that describes many sculptures installed around downtown Kirkland.

-Redmond: a selfie spot in an artwork
+Redmond: A selfie spot in an artwork

 If you and your companions lie on the stage floor, head-to-head like the spokes of a wheel, the mirrored ceiling and floor designs will give you a fun photo and picture-taking experience.
 The park often hosts creative, temporary outdoor art exhibits as well.